I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 Nevertheless, one of his best murals is to be seen at the corner of Rua Maria Antônia.

-Once you are here, you might want to get a drink – and a break – at the bar next to the mural, that is called ‘Esquina do Índio’, the Indian’s corner.
+Once you are here, you might want to get a drink – and a break – at the bar next to the mural, which is called ‘Esquina do Índio’, the Indian’s corner.

 Esquina do Índio